Table of Contents

 PA: Can you tell us a little bit about your school Washington State and

-what your studying and perhaps your plans after you graduate?
+what are your studies and perhaps your plans after you graduate?

-PA: How often do you compete and when is the competitive season in the US?
-Tell us
+PA: How often do you compete, and when is the competitive season in the US?

-about the indoor track as we do not have this in the
+Tell us about the indoor track as we do not have this in The Philippines.

 PA: Could you tell us about how a typical training week would go?

-PA: Next question I guess is in regards to nutrition and recovery Do you have a special diet? or do you just eat whatever? do you take supplements? if so which ones?
+PA: Next question, I guess, is about nutrition and recovery.
+Do you have a special diet?

-PJ: lol I used to drink this Gatorade recovery drinks and it had the same stuff as chocolate milk in our weight room they give us chocolate milk.
+PJ: lol, I used to drink these Gatorade recovery drinks, and they had the same stuff as chocolate milk; in our weight room, they give us chocolate milk.

 PJ: lol yeah.
 I go crazy for them.
-I like Puchero.
+I like Pochero.